 Are There Other Requirements for Those Who Have Custody or Visitation Disputes?

 Yes.
 Court Local Rule 4.9(b) requires that all parents of minor children with cases pending in Family Court attend a parenting apart workshop.
 There are three workshops to choose from.
 These workshops educate parents about parent communication, conflict resolution, the needs of children when their parents do not live together, as well as other topics related to parenting apart.
 The court preferred workshop is offered through the Triple P, Positive Parenting Program.
 A certificate of completion will be submitted to the court upon completion of the workshop.
 The workshop is offered in Ukiah in English and Spanish, and in Fort Bragg and Willits in English.
 The workshop is funded by the Mendocino County Health and Human Services department and First 5 Mendocino and is free for parents involved in Family Court proceedings.
-Contact Triple P at (707)462-1233 to register.
+Contact Triple P at (707)234-3300 to register.
 Information about our two other online courses which satisfy the workshop requirement are available through the Family Mediation office or click below.

 Spanish Speaking Parents in Family Court

 When parents need the assistance of an interpreter in Family Court and/or Family Mediation, they should submit the Request for Interpreter form number MMC-110 AND inform the court clerk when they submit their documents for filing.
 Spanish language interpreters are available in Family Court and for family mediation on Tuesdays.